Do Go On - 397 - Aviator Charles Kingsford Smith

 Realising the great potential for air transport in Australia,

-Kingsford Smith formed a partnership in 1924 with fellow pilot
+Kingsford Smith formed a partnership in 1924 with fellow pilot Keith Anderson.

-by operating a trucking business from Carnarvon, and in 1927,
+by operating a trucking business from Canavan,

-he'll come up a lot, another pilot, as Interstate Flying Services.
+He'll come up a lot, another pilot, as interstate flying services.

-the partners launched a series of important demonstration flights.
+mail service, the partners launched a series of important demonstration flights.

-So essentially they're like they start doing like impressive flights
+So essentially they're like, they start doing like impressive flights to show people how

-to show people how reliable planes are to get themselves jobs.
+reliable planes are to get themselves jobs.

-Ah, clever.
+Oh, clever.

-So to do that, they're like, we'll just do these crazy flights to show them that we're
+So to do that, they're like, we'll just do these crazy flights to show them that we're good

-good at flying planes.
+at flying planes.

 If we can do this, we can deliver a package.